Borderless Magazine

 Borderless Magazine is a Chicago-based online magazine that reports on immigration, labor, justice, and advocacy issues throughout the Midwestern United States.

-Borderless is a non-profit, independent media organization, and is a member of the Institute for Nonprofit News.
-Articles are often published in multiple languages, including versions in Spanish, Arabic, Mandarin Chinese, Tagalog, and other languages.
+History

 Borderless started in 2017 as the "90 Days, 90 Voices" project by Sarah Conway, Alex Hernandez and Nissa Rhee, with a focus on local immigrant communities.
 90 Days, 90 Voices incorporated as a nonprofit organization in 2018.
 In October 2019, the name of the organization changed to Borderless Magazine.

+Overview

+Borderless is a non-profit, independent media organization, and is a member of the Institute for Nonprofit News.
+Articles are often published in multiple languages, including versions in Spanish, Arabic, Mandarin Chinese, Tagalog, and other languages.